ankane/kms_encrypted/README.md

 The context is used as part of the encryption and decryption process, so it must be a value that doesn’t change.
 Otherwise, you won’t be able to decrypt.
 You can [rotate the context](#switching-context) without downtime if needed.

-Since the default context includes the id, the data key cannot be encrypted the database has assigned an id to the record.
+Since the default context includes the id, the data key cannot be encrypted until the database has assigned an id to the record.
 For new records, the default flow is:

 1. Start a database transaction
 2. Insert the record, getting back the id